skagejj/gtfsagency_selection/README.md

 4. Click the "Update Agencies" button to refresh the list.
 5. Click "OK" to generate the filtered GTFS files in a new folder.

-## Explanation Video
+## Video Tutorial

-For a detailed walkthrough of how to use the GTFS Agency Selection Plugin, watch the explanation video [here](https://drive.google.com/file/d/1-LpZNxSGjI7SOaZ7Hn3MHk-4omOrxm9-/view?usp=sharing).
+Watch the video tutorial for this plugin [here](https://drive.google.com/file/d/1-LpZNxSGjI7SOaZ7Hn3MHk-4omOrxm9-/view?usp=sharing).

 ## Requirements
 - QGIS 3.x
 - Python dependencies: `pandas`
+- QuickOSM

 ## License